PiotrIT2015/Krkbalanceguardv1.0/README.md

 * [Setup](#setup)

 ## General info
-My the biggest project.
-This is my tool.
-I was inspired by Cisco's tools like Webex and Spark.
+This is main part of my system which can share i.e. music or mems.
+It'll also remind you about shopping and will communicate in other ways.
+It helps maintain balance i.e.in COVID-19.
 It should be use with "HealthMonitor" and "Reminder".
 These are another project which I created.
-You can find by clicking my portfolio on my profile.

 ## Technologies
 Project is created with: